mocelet/virtual-scene-switcher/README.md

 ## Credits and implementation details

-The work was initially inspired by [Todd Austin's Counter Utility](https://github.com/toddaustin07/counter_utility) which was the solution I used to track scenes and switch them with smart buttons.
+The work was initially inspired by [Todd Austin's Counter Utility](https://github.com/toddaustin07/counter_utility) which was the solution I used to track scene numbers and switch them with smart buttons.
 It also helped me a lot to understand how virtual devices in SmartThings work.
 Thanks, Todd!

 At its core, this driver is a specialised virtual counter with a few twists and scene-oriented design decisions.
 It does not need extra routines to handle the cycling and can even perform automatic cycling with customizable delay and direction.
 It can reactivate the current scene to restore the state with a button after turning off the lights.
 The automation actions are all in the Main component to avoid issues with SmartThings sometimes not displaying certain component actions.
+Added support for long-spanning time frames extends the possible use cases.

 ## License